nknish/micromanager/README.md

   - please the local gov by supporting their ordinances
   - help out small businesses (chamber of commerce vibe)
   - save the endangered chipmunk (environmental group)
-- MONEYMONEYMONEY - if you run out you have to borrow money (ruining civic score)
+- MONEY - if you run out you have to borrow money (ruining civic score)
   - sell energy to customers
   - buy back from rooftop solar
   - buy energy from evil coal plant
   - invest in infrastructure repairs
-  - federal grants
+  - federal and state grants
   - rainy day money to rebuild after a disaster

 ## possible scenarios